- Find meetings near you

 Letting Go

-If you have an alcohol use disorder, you know how challenging it can be not to use alcohol.
+If you have an alcohol use disorder, you know how challenging it can be not to drink.
 You may have tried to become entirely abstinent from alcohol unsuccessfully more than once.
-In fact, deciding or trying to stop drinking several times before finding sobriety is a clinical characteristic of alcohol use disorder.1 Trying to achieve and maintain sobriety alone may result in repeating this cycle.
+In fact, deciding or trying to stop drinking several times before finding sobriety is a clinical characteristic of alcohol use disorder.
+Trying to achieve and maintain sobriety alone may result in repeating this cycle.

-While many of these emotions are common and normal, you have not failed and your pursuit of recovery has not reached a dead-end.
-It is uncommon for individuals with a moderate to severe alcohol use disorder to manage the medical and behavioral measures required to stop using alcohol and stay sober without outside help, which may include medically supervised detox, inpatient or outpatient rehab, therapy, and peer support groups like Alcoholics Anonymous (AA).
+It’s uncommon for individuals with a moderate to severe alcohol use disorder to manage the medical and behavioral measures required to stop using alcohol and stay sober without outside help.
+This may include medically supervised detox, inpatient or outpatient rehab, therapy, and peer support groups like AA.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

 Help is standing by 24 hours a day, 7 days a week.When you find the strength to admit that you cannot control your alcohol use and need help, you can start the process of letting go.
-You become motivated for change and can begin to seek ways to make changes in your life that over time can give you back the ability to decide whether or not to have that drink.
-You may become open to different models of change, from psychological and social to spiritual.2
+You begin to seek ways to make changes in your life that, over time, can give you back the ability to decide whether or not to have that drink.
+You may become open to different models of change, from psychological and social to spiritual.

 Letting God (Or Your Higher Power)

 Your higher power can refer to any loving deity, higher concept, or spiritual entity.
-The idea of a higher power connects you with something greater than yourself and to a mental place where you can turn over your alcoholism, control, baggage, worries, and fears.
-In doing so, you free yourself from feeling overwhelmed and hopeless and begin to see the possibility of having a happy, sober life.3
+This idea connects you with something greater than yourself and to a mental place where you can turn over your alcoholism, control, baggage, worries, and fears.
+In doing so, you free yourself from feeling overwhelmed and hopeless and begin to see the possibility of having a happy, sober life.

-When you “let God,” you accept help from your higher power.
+“Letting God” means accepting help from your higher power.
 You stop trying to live your plan for your life and instead agree to live the plan created for you by your higher power.
-In return, you start participating in activities that build your relationship with your higher power and move you forward in recovery, like meditation or prayer.3
+In return, you start participating in activities that build your relationship with your higher power and move you forward in recovery, like meditation or prayer.

 You may find that giving some control to your addiction treatment care team, AA sponsor, trusted sober loved ones, case manager, or other people who have your recovery in mind is also a form of “letting God.”